The Mass. Eye and Ear Glaucoma Fellowship Program

 Glaucoma Fellowship Schedule

-In the merged Harvard Glaucoma Fellowship, fellows will participate in three 4-month blocks.
-Fellows will spend one 4 month block with Dr. Mark Latina and 8 months with Mass.
-Eye and Ear faculty at 243 Charles St and the Jamaica Plain VA Hospital.
+In the Harvard Glaucoma Fellowship, fellows will participate in alternating 2-3 blocks between Mass Eye & Ear at 243 Charles St/800 Huntington Avenue Longwood site and the Jamaica Plain VA Hospital.

 *Emergency Room staffing one half-day session for 6 months out of the year.
-Fellows generally complete this requirement while on the Mass.
-Eye and Ear and VA blocks.
 If conflicts between presence in the clinic or going to the OR, the first priority is to be available for the OR.

 An in-box for your mail and/or important messages is located on the Glaucoma Service.
 You should check your mailbox frequently for messages, patient-related matters, and other correspondence.